9OOdollarydoos/fakebook/README.md

 -- Notifications works but not that well

 #To Do
--- Implement editting and deleting posts
+-- Implement deleting posts
+-- consider removing username as its not used by Facebook -- get the avatar to match facebook when using omniauth -- optimise queries when loading post.users etc.